L-Sani/unicorn-lovers/README.md

 # Unicorn-lovers

-This website was made to display my Wordpress skillset.
+This Unicorn website was made to display my Wordpress skillset.

 * [Setup](#setup)
 * [Dependencies](#dependencies)